nachimuthu2906/MY-SQl-Car-sale-analysis/README.md

 - **Aggregate Functions**: Perform calculations like sum, average, and count to gain insights into the data.

 ## Table Creation

 ![MY SQl Table creation](https://github.com/user-attachments/assets/ccab7ce5-5a87-499c-b4b8-53faa56610ad)

 ## Screenshot of MYSQL queries

 ![my sql queries 1](https://github.com/user-attachments/assets/7f6d2d81-0ada-4526-bc3c-eb4a7832da0c)

 ![my sql queries 2](https://github.com/user-attachments/assets/313b23de-d79f-4505-b0fe-330545766a7b)

 ![my sql queries 3](https://github.com/user-attachments/assets/60cd5b78-f21a-42f5-8224-3ec3f113286c)

+## How to Run the SQL Queries

+**Import the car sales data into MySQL.
+**Execute the queries from car_sales_project.sql in MySQL Workbench or any other MySQL client.

+## Presentation Summary

+**The PowerPoint presentation provides an overview of the SQL operations and explains the key insights derived from the analysis.
+It also covers step-by-step instructions on exporting data from Excel to MySQL for database creation.